Lake James State Park

 Lake James State Park is a North Carolina state park in Burke and McDowell counties, North Carolina in the United States.
 Located near Nebo, North Carolina, it covers 3743 acre and borders 6510 acre Lake James.

 History

 Started in 1987, Lake James State Park had 471,566 visitors in 2014.
 The park added 2915 acre purchased from Crescent Resources, which once managed Duke Energy real estate, in the Long Arm Peninsula and Paddy's Creek areas in 2005.
 On January 11, 2016, Governor Pat McCrory announced the addition of 129 acre with 8900 ft of shoreline.
 The land was purchased for $1.74 million through the N.C.
 Parks and Recreation Trust Fund and the federal Land and Water Conservation Fund.
 Crescent Communities (formerly Crescent Resources) had kept the land in 2005 but sold it after The Foothills Conservancy of North Carolina arranged the deal.

 The further conservation, preservation, and protection of the park is formally supported by the Friends of Lake James State Park.

-Nearby state parks

-The following state parks and state forests are within 30 mi of Lake James State Park: